The Top 8 Competitor Research Resource List And Tools

-Below is a list of several competitive research tools and articles to help you further your understanding about your competitors.Awesome!
+Below is a list of several competitive research tools and articles to help you further your understanding of your competitors.Awesome!
 A quick list of online research tools to spy on your competitors -- share results.
 Click To Tweet

 Tools for Competitive Internet Research.

-- https://www.google.com/alerts – Receive Google alerts on your competition.
+- https://www.google.com/alerts – Receive Google Alerts on your competition.

 - https://www.prnewswire.com – Research press releases for latest news and awards